 Hamburger buns, toasted

 1. Brown ground meat and saute onions in olive or canola oil over medium heat in a non-stick pan.

 2. Add red bell pepper and saute until onions and bell pepper are soft.

 3. Add ketchup/catsup and water.
 Reduce heat.
 Cook over low heat until filling thickens.

 4. Stir in pickle relish (optional)

 6. Serve on toasted hamburger buns.

 Serves 4 hungry diners.
 I like to serve a melty American cheese slice on my sandwich.
 This recipe works well as reheated leftovers — if there’s any left….
-Serve with a salad, fries, chips, or onion rings.
+Serve with a cucumber salad, fries, chips, or onion rings.